mantaslasinis/url-media-uploader/readme.txt

 - Great for bloggers, webmasters, and developers who manage large media collections.
 - Simple to use on posts, pages, and media library screens.

+== Screenshots ==
+1. Uploading media from an external URL
+2. Selecting media by uploading internal URL
+3. Compatible editors

 == Installation ==

 1. Upload the `url-media-uploader` folder to the `/wp-content/plugins/` directory.